Survivor Advocacy Groups

 The Aramid Collective

-In early 2020, the Canadian Centre was introduced to a group of survivors who have been self-monitoring their own CSAM online and reporting to companies to get it removed.
+In early 2020, C3P was introduced to a group of survivors who have been self-monitoring their own CSAM online and reporting to companies to get it removed.
 This group is using their knowledge and collective voice to help advocate for survivors and the urgent need to address the images and videos of sexual abuse that exist on many platforms.
 The Aramid Collective has been instrumental in identifying reporting challenges on a number of the most popular platforms.

 Mothers of Child Sexual Abuse Material Survivors